prediction-platform/docs/docs/index.md

 ## 🚀 Key Features

 - **Diverse Markets**
-  YC365 supports a wide range of prediction markets, including sports, politics, crypto, finance, and more—similar to leading platforms like Polymarket and Augur.
+  YC365 supports a wide range of prediction markets, including sports, politics, crypto, finance, and more—similar to leading platforms like YC365 and Augur.
 Users can create and participate in markets on any topic.

 - **User-Friendly Experience**
   With an intuitive interface and seamless onboarding, YC365 makes it easy for both beginners and experienced traders to participate, inspired by the best practices of Omen and Gnosis.